My artistic work consists of photographs, three-dimensional still life’s, collages and site specific actions and projects.

 Photography is the main medium which I work with, though, the intention behind the images differs.
 I distinguish between found, staged and constructed photography.
 A photograph could be an end product.
 However the act of taking a photo could also be a means to fulfill an other purpose, for example in a social context.

 Central themes in my work are the human being and its behavior, the human body and the surroundings in which humans live and move.
 As an artist I move between observing, finding and registering on the one hand and reacting, organizing and constructing on the other.
 The found image versus the newly created image.
 I reflect upon the moment between outside and inside and vice versa.
 The starting point for my photographs, collages, still lives and actions are reflections on my own experiences.
 I observe human behavior, relate it to my own, process, reposition, and clarify its meaning.
 The information I gain is being processed into artistic works.

 My found images show subjects as they “are”, how I have found or hit upon them.
 The images each have their expressive power, but work together in the form of a series.

-My actions and projects also involve photography and are staged too.
+My actions and projects involve photography and are also staged.
 The photographical image or the act of photographing functions as connection between people or as visual proof that a certain action of event has taken place.